GSA/digitalgov.gov/content/posts/2016-04-01-why-we-launched-a-snapchat-account-and-how-well-measure-success.md

 ---
+url: /2016/04/01/why-we-launched-a-snapchat-account-and-how-well-measure-success/
 date: 2016-04-01 11:00:14 -0400
-title: 'Why We Launched A Snapchat Account and How We&rsquo;ll Measure Success'
+title: Why We Launched A Snapchat Account and How We’ll Measure Success
 summary: 'Yesterday, we shared our Snapchat account with the public.
 After weeks of testing the tool to iron out kinks and determine how we&rsquo;d make content accessible, we were excited to go public when the official government-friendly terms of service were signed.
 So now you may be asking, why is'
-authors: [jessica-milcetich]
+authors:
+  - jessica-milcetich
 categories:
   - Social Media
 tag: